Yungkc0/TCP_IM/Protocol.md

         For IM_SENDL, client will encrypt and decrypt it with key of chat room and server only forward it.

         Because of TEA can only deal 8 bytes data once, data will be filled with '\0' so that length of data is integral multiple of 8 bytes.

+6. ENCODING

+		All data is encoded using UTF-8.